-Nestled between quaint medieval villages in the picturesque Romanian Carpathians, you’d think the castle residents hosted high tea and exchanged pleasantries with high-brow visitors—and they actually did to some extent (boring)—but this is Transylvania, and we’ve all heard a dark tale or two about Transylvania.
+Nestled between quaint medieval villages in the picturesque Romanian Carpathians, you’d think the castle residents hosted high tea and exchanged pleasantries with high-brow visitors—and they actually did to some extent (boring)—but this is Transylvania.
+And we’ve all heard a dark tale or two about Transylvania, one of Romania’s best-known destinations.
 Here’s the real scoop…

 The Teutonic Knights actually first built the castle in the 1200s, only to see it destroyed by the Mongols soon after.
 (You remember them, right?
 The Teutonic Knights?)
 Rebuilt in the 1300s, the castle was used as a defense post against the Ottoman Empire and, eventually, ownership fell under Vlad Țepeș, also known as Vlad the Impaler and Vlad Dracul.
 Yes, my friends, the history books have determined that the nickname is indeed well-deserved.